Intravenous vitamin c for cancer is a vital part of our holistic approach to cancer care.

 Cancer cells lack many enzymes that healthy cells have in abundance.
 They are also unable to use oxygen to metabolize glucose and use it for energy production.
 A particular enzyme that transforms oxygen and water into hydrogen peroxide is catalase.

-Catalase are “antioxidant enzymes” that transform oxygen and water into hydrogen peroxide.
+Catalase is “antioxidant enzymes” that transform oxygen and water into hydrogen peroxide.
 In a vitamin C injection, vitamin C acts as a pro-oxidant in high concentration, and some hydrogen peroxide is formed which is rapidly disposed of by catalase in a normal cell.
 Since cancer cells have a deficiency or entirely lack catalase, the peroxides kill the cancer cell.

 Vitamin C And Cancer Stem Cells

 One piece of research found that intravenous high-dose vitamin C was found to be significantly more potent than the experimental drug (2-DG) in killing cancer stem cells.
-Cancer stem cells are the “ultimate back-up copy” that allow cancer cells to grow back.
+Cancer stem cells are the “ultimate back-up copy” that allows cancer cells to grow back.

 Unlike healthy cells, cancer cells without stem activity do not have “metabolic flexibility” to adapt to changing nutrient sources.
 This gives healthy cells the advantage when targeted therapy, like vitamin C injection, is used.